Lake Country Stump Grinding logo Lake Country Stump Grinding (262) 710-1956

 Stump Grinding Cost in Wisconsin 2026: Real Pricing Guide

-Real 2026 Wisconsin stump grinding prices — what jobs actually cost in Lake Country, what drives the quote up or down, and how to spot quotes that are too good to be true.
+Real 2026 Wisconsin stump grinding prices, what jobs actually cost in Lake Country, what drives the quote up or down, and how to spot quotes that are too good to be true.

-Stump grinding pricing in Wisconsin is more consistent than most home services — most reputable companies in Waukesha County, Milwaukee suburbs, and Lake Country quote within $20–$30 of each other for the same job.
+Stump grinding pricing in Wisconsin is more consistent than most home services, most reputable companies in Waukesha County, Milwaukee suburbs, and Lake Country quote within $20–$30 of each other for the same job.
 The big variations come from add-ons (cleanup, topsoil), access difficulty (gate width, terrain), and how many stumps you're bundling.
 This guide breaks down all of it.

 Add-ons: +$5/in haul-away · +$10/in topsoil + seed

-Multi-stump: 25–50% off each stump after the first
+Multi-stump: about 10% off each stump after the first

 Diameter is measured at ground level on the widest part of the stump (including the root flare for trees with significant flare like oaks and maples).
 A 14-inch stump means 14 inches across at the widest visible point.